 - The infamous great white shark dives 3,300 feet underwater and gets up to 3.34 tons and 23 feet long.

 You may be wondering what the largest fish in the world is and where you can find it.
-So who is the biggest fish in the ocean?
-We have considered all the types of fish falling into the Chondrichthyes and the Osteichthyes groups alive on earth.
-That’s over 28,000 species.
-We have not looked at extinct fish, such as the Placodermi group, where the Dunkleosteus and the Titanichthys may have weighed more than 3.5 tons.
-Based on these criteria, here are the 10 biggest fish in the world.
+So what is the biggest fish in the ocean?
+We have considered all the types of fish falling into the Chondrichthyes and the Osteichthyes groups currently alive on earth.
+That’s more than 28,000 species.
+Based on this criteria, here are the 10 biggest fish in the world.

 The southern sunfish (Mola alexandrini), also called Ramsay’s sunfish, southern ocean sunfish, short sunfish, or bump-head sunfish.
 It can weigh up to 2.3 tons and be up to 11 feet long.
 They use their vast fins to move through the water while lying horizontally.